VSG-EMEA/vsge-mapbox-block/README.md

 1. Clone or download this repository.
 2. Upload the plugin folder to the `wp-content/plugins/` directory of your WordPress site.
+3. `npm install` and `npm build` the plugin
-3. Activate the plugin from the WordPress admin panel.
+4. Activate the plugin from the WordPress admin panel.

 ## Usage